gschenk/decMat/Readme.md

 This may be in conflict with best practices, for instance, the AirBnB style guide.

+An argument containing path and name of an input file xor the '-' sign to read from STDIN are supported.

+From the project directory run as
+`> node ./src/index.js [myfile.yaml]`
+or with the '-' argument to read from STDIN
+`node ./src/index.js - `
+without any arguments the default example.yaml will be shown.

 ## Testing
 I cannot get Jest to run with ES6+.
 Apparently, there is no ES module support yet since nodeJS API is not ready for it.